 Level of assistance Use OFF When the drive system is switched on, the motor assistance is switched off.
 The pedelec can be used like a normal bicycle by simply pedalling.
 The push assist system cannot be activated.
-ECO Limited assistance with maximum efficiency for maximum range TOUR Constant assistance, for long-range tours еМТВ Optimum assistance on all terrains, sport start-up, improved dynamics, maximum performance.
+ECO Limited assistance with maximum efficiency for maximum range TOUR Constant assistance, for long-range tours ЕМТВ Optimum assistance on any terrain, sporty start-up, improved dynamics and maximum performance.
 TURBO Maximum assistance up to high pedalling frequencies, for sport riding

-Table 33: Overview of levels of assistance - eMTB mode
+Table 36: Overview of levels of assistance

-3.6.4.3 Motor power used
+3.6.4.6 Power evaluation